Home Collections Best Equity Mutual Funds in India: Meaning, Types and Top Schemes for 2025

 Investors desiring equity exposure with minimal amounts can start with Equity Funds, beginning at just ₹100.

-The best Equity Fund for SIP also caters to investors aiming for both tax savings and long-term wealth growth.
+The top equity funds for SIP also cater to investors aiming for both tax savings and long-term wealth growth.
 Equity Linked Saving Schemes (ELSS), a type of Equity Fund, enables investors to reduce taxable income by ₹1.5 lakh under Section 80C while earning attractive returns.

 Factors to Consider Before Investing in the Best Equity Mutual Funds